|Day of the Dead (Mexico)

 Day.
 The essence of that celebration remains today.

-of the dead, they are loaded with that person’s
+the soul of the dead, they are loaded with that

-favorite things as well as other items that are
+person’s favorite things as well as other items

-symbolic.
-Skulls made of sugar are a common
+that are symbolic.
+Skulls made of sugar are a

 planning and preparing for this most respected